ralmarcha/BackendFinalProject/README.md

  will be added to the account monthly.
 When the balance of a credit card is accessed, check to determine if it has been 1 month or more since the account was created or since interest was added, and if so, add the appropriate interest to the balance.
-CreditCard accounts have a default creditLimit of 100 CreditCards may be instantiated with a creditLimit higher than 100 but not higher than 100000 CreditCards have a default interestRate of 0.2 CreditCards may be instantiated with an interestRate less than 0.2 but not lower than 0.1

 [ ]  role poner fijo a ACCOUNT_HOLDER